ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 intro: The Azure Functions extension provides the functionality to expose a Ballerina function as a serverless function in the Azure Functions platform.
 ---

+Azure Functions is an event driven, serverless computing platform.
+Azure Functions can be written from Ballerina using the listeners and services provided by Azure Functions package.
+This example demonstrates using an HTTP trigger to invoke the function, and an HTTP output binding to respond to the caller with a message based on the query parameter sent from the request.

+In Ballerina, `triggers` are represented by `listeners`.
+When the `af:HttpListener` gets attached to the service, it implies that the function is an HTTP Trigger.
+The resource method behaves exactly the same as a service written from `ballerina/http`.
+It supports `http:Payload, http:Header` annotations for parameters.
+Input binding annotations can be used to annotate parameters to make use of external services in Azure.
+If no annotations are specified for a parameter, it is identified as a query parameter.

+Output bindings are defined in the return type definition.
+For services with the `HttpListener` attachment, `HttpOutput` is the default output binding.
+You can override the default behavior by specifying them explicitly in the return type.
+For example, see [HTTP Ttrigger](/learn/by-example/azure-functions-http-trigger).

 ## Supported triggers and bindings

 An Azure Function consists of a trigger and optional bindings.
 A trigger defines how a function is invoked.
 A binding is an approach in which you can declaratively connect other resources to the function.
 There are *input* and *output* bindings.
 An input binding is a source of data into the function.
 An output binding allows outputting data from the function to an external resource.
 For more information, go to <a href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings" target="_blank">Azure Functions triggers and bindings concepts</a>.